NVIDIA/NeMo/docs/sources/source/tutorials/neural_graphs.rst

 our application.

 .. note::
-    Both tutorials can be found in the `nemo/examples/neural_graphs` folder.
+    Both tutorial notebooks can be found in the `nemo/examples/neural_graphs` folder.